watch-duty/capacitor-message-bug-repro/README.md

 Then, install the included MacOS Shortcut in the file `Grab Text from Image.shortcut` by double-clicking on it.
 The shortcut is used by the `go.sh` script below.

+The first run-through of the reproduction will require accepting some permissions in iOS.
+It is recommended to invoke `go.sh` (see below) one time to get through these dialogs before running a full automated test.

 ### One-off test

 ```sh